- Merging datasets

 ## # Listening_in_Class <chr>, Project_work <chr>, Grade <chr>

-Another useful logical operator is %in%
+Another useful logical operator is %in%, which allows you to filter

 observations based on a list of values.
 For example, to keep only